kkairos/unreliable-cartographer-7drl/README.md

 2020 Seven-Day Roguelike

-See basics.txt for a very basic rundown and tips.
+See basics.txt for a very basic rundown and one big tip.
+(We recommend playing a couple of times before reading the big tip.)

 Playable with python3 and libtcod.